NaturalHistoryMuseum/ckanext-contact/README.md

 # Testing
-_Test coverage is currently extremely limited._

-To run the tests in this extension, there is a Docker compose configuration available in this repository to make it easy.
+There is a Docker compose configuration available in this repository to make it easier to run tests.

 To run the tests against ckan 2.9.x on Python3: